 Your debt counsellor and credit providers then negotiate a repayment plan, as soon as they reach an agreement, this matter is then referred to the National Consumer Tribunal for a consent order.

 If there are one or more credit providers that do not agree to this new repayment plan, then the matter is handed over to the magistrate court.

 Debt review process - make your regular payments

 The debt review process is a legally binding contract and you must commit to making your regular reduced monthly repayment.

-Debt counsellors do not handle the money transfer themselves but use a Payment Distributions Agency (PDA).
+Debt counsellors do not handle the money transfer themselves but use a Payment Distribution Agency (PDA).
 PDA’s are companies that distribute your funds to all your creditors according to your new repayment plan until all your debt is settled.
-The duration to pay back your debt will depend on the outstanding balances but it is usually at a maximum of 5 years.
+The duration to pay back your debt will depend on the outstanding balances but it is usually a maximum of 5 years.

 If you have any problems meeting your monthly commitments alert your debt counsellor immediately.
 They can issue a change of circumstances report if your income is negatively affected by retrenchments.

 Most unsecured loans come with credit life insurance that will continue to pay your debts in the case of retrenchment, death or disability.
 Make sure you know what cover you have in place.

 Once you have paid off your debts according to your new repayment plan your debt counsellor will issue you with a clearance certificate.
 This is sent to all credit bureaus in South Africa and confirms that you are now debt-free.
 Your credit record is updated to reflect that you are no longer under debt review and your record is cleared of any negative information.

 Well done on getting to this stage, it's a great achievement and a key step on your journey towards financial freedom.